-After so many years of suffering from widespread violence, Sierra Leone is coming to grips with its past and facing a future of peace with the help of the Women's Forum, which leads the coalition of women driving the Women's Situation Room (WSR) for peaceful elections in Sierra Leone “Peace is in our hands.
+After so many years of suffering from widespread violence, Sierra Leone is coming to grips with its past and facing a future of peace with the help of the Women's Forum, which leads the coalition of women driving the Women's Situation Room (WSR) for peaceful elections in Sierra Leone.

 The initiative aims to mobilize, harness and employ the expertise and experiences of women in taking action to prevent or mitigate potential conflicts and other threats that could emerge before, during and after the local, parliamentary and presidential elections in Sierra Leone on 17 November, 2012.

 It aims to create a space for consultations with all parties involved in the elections and encourages women to be involved in peace advocacy, mediation, coordination, political analysis, observation and documentation.
 It is not so much a room, but a safe space for peaceful process.

 UN Women has provided support to establish the Situation Room and to various organizations in support of women's political participation in Sierra Leone.

 The launch of the Women's Situation Room in September 2012, organized by the Women's Forum included many representatives of various organizations - the Government, United Nations, the diplomatic corps, regional and international organizations, civil society and youth organizations - under the chair of the Registrar of the Special Court for Sierra Leone Ms. Binta Mansaray.

 The launch was inaugurated by Mr. Jens Toyberg Frandzen, the Executive Representative and head of the UN Integrated Peacebuilding Office in Sierra Leone (UNIPSIL), alongside Mr. Maxime Houinato, Deputy Regional Director for UN Women in West Africa.